ShaneKosieradzki/ShaneKosieradzki.github.io/_projects/rewrite-rules.md

 </video>

 # Experimental Outcome (RP Manipulator Dynamics)

+<span style="color:red">TODO: Format the before and after in conjunction with the rp-manipulator figure</span>.

 * Possibly might not include this to simply the page
 {% include figure